Bellevue, Kentucky: History

 Bellevue is 3 mi from Downtown Cincinnati.

 Before Bellevue was founded, the area was used for hunting, fishing, and warfare by Native Americans tribes such as the Illini, Miami, Shawnee, Cherokee, and Tuscarora.
 In 1745, a three-day battle occurred in Bellevue among the Shawnee, Miami, and Cherokee Indians, resulting in many deaths.

 Bellevue was named for the plantation of Gen. James Taylor Jr., Quartermaster General of the western U.S. Army in the War of 1812.
 The city was once the eastern part of his plantation.
 The name Bellevue was taken from the General's family plantation in Virginia.
 Bellevue, or "belle vue," translates from French to mean "beautiful view."
 James Taylor Jr. was the fifth child born to James Taylor Sr. and his wife, Anne Hubbard Taylor, in 'Midway', Caroline County, Virginia.
 His father bought 2700 acre of land in Northern Kentucky from his friend George Muse, part of which Muse had been awarded for his military service in the French and Indian War.
 James Taylor Jr. was one of the wealthiest men in the state of Kentucky.
 In 1848, his estate was valued at more than $4 million.
 Today, his home stands in the East Row local Historic District in the adjoining City of Newport, Kentucky.
 East Row is the second-largest local district in Kentucky, and the Taylor Mansion is the district's oldest house.

 The city was formally incorporated by act of the state assembly in 1870.
 Although it contained only 381 inhabitants in 1870, by 1877, Bellevue was reported to be "growing fast".

 By the 1890s, Bellevue was bustling.
 Balke's Opera House at Berry and Fairfield Avenues served as the town hall and firehouse.
-A city directory listed 15 grocery stores, four bakeries, six boot makers, seven confectioneries, two livery stables, a blacksmith, three millinaries, six doctors, seven saloons, and a wagon manufacturer.
+A city directory listed 15 grocery stores, four bakeries, six boot makers, seven confectioneries, two livery stables, a blacksmith, three millionaries, six doctors, seven saloons, and a wagon manufacturer.